AdobeDocs/experience-platform.en/help/rtcdp/b2b-guardrails.md

 >[!NOTE]
 >
->The data size limits outlined in this section are specific to Real-time Customer Data Platform B2B Edition.
-For a complete list of default limits for Adobe Experience Platform, refer to the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).
+>The data size limits outlined in this section represent the changes enabled by Real-time Customer Data Platform B2B Edition.
+For a complete list of default limits for Real-time CDP B2B Edition, combine these limits with the general Adobe Experience Platform limits outlined in the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).

 | Guardrail | Limit| Limit Type | Description|
 | --- | --- | --- | --- |